Working with Beta Readers: A How-To Resource for Nonfiction Authors

 If you want some helpful insights, ask your beta readers these questions:

-• Did reading this feel like listening to a friend talking?
+• Did reading this feel like listening to a friend talk?

 • When did you become hooked?
 Was the opening page intriguing?
 Was the end satisfying?